As an organisation working with people who have lipoedema, we know that:

 - Some people with lipoedema have symptoms for many years before being correctly diagnosed and signposted to appropriate services

 - Living with unexplained changes in body fat and shape that do not respond to exercise and weight loss strategies, often from teenage years, may be associated with a significant history of disordered eating patterns and mental health problems including depression

 - The language of ‘obesity’, sometimes used by health professionals when they first meet someone with lipoedema, is unhelpful.

 Here you will find information about making a diagnosis of lipoedema, assessing, and examining someone with lipoedema, including a video consultation.
 Scroll down the page to find more about specific topics: weight gain; mental health; compression therapy; diuretic use.
 There is also a link to a further page with current evidence about lipoedema pathophysiology and the UK Best Practice Guidelines on Lipoedema (Wounds UK 2017).

-Talk Lipodema has produced a download for healthcare professionals that includes a print-off information page that can be given to someone with lipoedema.
-Click here to download.
+Talk Lipoedema has produced a download for healthcare professionals that includes a print-off information page that can be given to someone with lipoedema.
+Click here Information about lipoedema for healthcare professionals.